Suffren-class submarine: Australia

 Naval Group submitted a conventionally powered diesel-electric variation to the design – named the Shortfin Barracuda Block 1A, a derivative of the SMX Ocean concept – to the competitive evaluation process (CEP) phase of Australia's Collins-class submarine replacement.
 "While exact details remain confidential, DCNS can confirm the Shortfin Barracuda is over 90 m in length and displaces more than 4,000 tons when dived," said Sean Costello, CEO of Naval Group Australia.
 Naval Group was chosen by the Australian Government on 26 April 2016 to build twelve of the Shortfin Barracuda Block 1A variant at a projected AU$50 billion (US$).
 Much of the works were to be undertaken at ASC Pty Ltd in Adelaide, South Australia.
 Construction was expected to begin in 2023.
 The class would have been known as the Attack-class submarine with the first vessel named HMAS Attack.

 On 16 September 2021, Australia cancelled the Attack-class project and entered into a partnership with the United States and United Kingdom to obtain nuclear submarine technology (SSN-AUKUS).
 The reactors are intended to run on weapons-grade uranium, be sealed, and last for thirty three years.
-The ones France uses, on the other hand, have to be serviced every ten years since it switched from weapons-grade to low-enriched uranium (LEU) to fuel its nuclear-powered submarines from the Rubis class onward; this requires a domestic nuclear industry, which Australia lacks.
+The ones France uses, on the other hand, have to be serviced every ten years since it switched from weapons-grade to low-enriched uranium (LEU) to fuel its nuclear-powered submarines from the Rubis class onward.